GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Pronouns.md

 Democracy does not work without compassion and love.

-OPERA_A Note the Christmas tree images, Season One date.
+OPERA_A Tom Hanks introduces song.
+Note the Christmas tree images, Season One date.
 Could mean the World's Diaster: https://www.youtube.com/watch?v=4YLDydokJ_s (Stevie Wonder with Take 6 - Love's in Need of Love Today (from "America: A Tribute to Heroes")), 978,487 views  September 13, 2011

 Democracy does not work without compassion and love.